Aryan-chand/PowerBI/Call Center Analysis/README.md

 # Data Preparation

-The tabulation below shows the `Call Center` table with its fields names and their description:
+The tabulation below shows the `Call Center` which has 10 columns and 5000 rows of observation table with its fields names and their description:

 | Field Name | Description | Data Type |
 | --- | --- | --- |